 We also offer private charter tours, contact us for more information 1-250-923-0602

 “Whale Guarantee” for the Whales, Wildlife and Culture tour:

-- Campbell River is most notably recognized for a high concentration of marine mammals in our area.
+- Campbell River is most notably recognized for its high concentration of marine mammals.
 However, they are wild animals, and we are unable to guarantee their location but will do our best to find some for you.

-- In the unlikely event that you do not see a whale on your Whales Wildlife and Culture tour we will be happy to take you out again within 12-months, at no charge.
+- In the unlikely event that you do not see a whale on your Whales Wildlife and Culture tour between July 1st and September 31st, we will be happy to take you out again within 12-months, at no charge.

 “Grizzly Guarantee” for the Great Bears of Bute tour:

-- Compared to other bear viewing options, Orford Bay in Bute Inlet has a high-density area of bears due to the geography of the narrow valley and short salmon spawning length along the river.
-We like our guests to keep in mind that grizzly bears are wild animals, and we are visitors in their home.
+- Compared to other bear viewing options, Orford Bay in Bute Inlet has a high density of bears due to the geography of the narrow valley and short salmon spawning length along the river.
+We like our guests to keep in mind that grizzly bears are wild animals, and we are visitors in their homes.

-- In the unlikely event that you do not see a bear on your Great Bears of Bute tour we will be happy to take you out again within 12-months at no additional cost if returning within the same pricing period.
-If you return at a higher priced season, you will just pay the difference between the seasons.
+- In the unlikely event that you do not see a bear on your Great Bears of Bute tour between August 27th and September 25th, we will be happy to take you out again within 12-months, at no charge.

-Tours operate rain or shine.
-Safety is our priority; high winds and extreme weather would likely cause the tour to cease.
+Tours operate rain or shine but safety is our top priority so high winds and extreme weather would likely cause the tour to be cancelled.
 In an event where we cannot operate tours in unforeseen circumstances, we offer our guests a choice to choose another tour date of equal value or receive a full refund.

-People, Water, Land and Great Bears of Bute: age restriction is 10 years of age
+People, Water, Land and Great Bears of Bute: must be 10+.

 Sorry!
 Our tours are not wheelchair accessible due to the nature of the environment we operate in.
 If you have any disability requirements and you are unsure of our safety practices, please contact us to discuss your inquiries before booking.